syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% tabs %}
 {% highlight c# %}
 //Loads an existing Word document
-WordDocument wordDocument = new WordDocument("Sample.docx", FormatType.Docx);
+WordDocument wordDocument = new WordDocument("Template.docx", FormatType.Docx);
 //Initializes the ChartToImageConverter for converting charts during Word to pdf conversion wordDocument.ChartToImageConverter = new ChartToImageConverter();
 //Sets the scaling mode for charts (Normal mode reduces the Pdf file size)